ai4co/rl4co/README.md

 The above script will [automatically install](https://github.com/pmeier/light-the-torch) PyTorch with the right GPU version for your system.
 Alternatively, you can use `pip install -r requirements.txt`

-Train model with default configuration
+Train model with default configuration (AM on TSP environment):
 ```bash
 python run.py
 ```